vkbo/novelWriter/docs/source/project_manuscript.rst

 .. figure:: images/fig_build_settings_headings.png

-   The :guilabel:`Headings` page of the :guilabel:`Manuscript Build Settings` dialog.
+   The :guilabel:`Headings` page of the :guilabel:`Manuscript Compile Settings` dialog.

-The :guilabel:`Headings` page of the :guilabel:`Manuscript Build Settings` dialog allows you to set how the headings in your :term:`Novel Documents` are formatted.
+The :guilabel:`Headings` page of the :guilabel:`Manuscript Compile Settings` dialog allows you to set how the headings in your :term:`Novel Documents` are formatted.
 By default, the title is just copied as-is, indicated by the ``{Title}`` format.
 You can change this to for instance add chapter numbers and scene numbers like shown int he figure above.

-Clicking the edit button next to a format will copy the formatting string into the edit box where it can be modified, and where a syntax highlighter will help indicate which parts are automatically generated by the build tool.
+Clicking the edit button next to a format will copy the formatting string into the edit box where it can be modified, and where a syntax highlighter will help indicate which parts are automatically generated by the compile tool.
 The :guilabel:`Insert` button is a dropdown list of these formats, and selecting one will insert it at the position of the cursor.

 Any text you add that isn't highlighted in colours will remain in your formatted titles.
 ``{Title}`` will always be replaced by the text in the heading from your documents.

-You can preview the result of these format strings by clicking :guilabel:`Apply`, and then clicking :guilabel:`Preview` in the :guilabel:`Manuscript Build` tool main window.
+You can preview the result of these format strings by clicking :guilabel:`Apply`, and then clicking :guilabel:`Preview` in the :guilabel:`Compile Manuscript` tool main window.

 Scene Separators
 ^^^^^^^^^^^^^^^^